Color Theory: Analogous and Monochromatic Colors

 What is something you’d like to learn in the future?

-Amy is a nature and adventure loving photographer who strives to capture her surroundings, views and subjects as true to real life as she can.
+Amy is a food, product and brand photographer/videographer, based in Anchorage, Alaska.
+She also loves to capture her surroundings as true to real life as she can.
 Whether she’s in the mountains, at the lake, or with family and friends, her main goal in her work is to depict and share the beauty, emotions and genuineness of the setting and view, as well as the interaction of her subjects as though her audience was right there with her experiencing it firsthand.

-When she’s not capturing nature’s beauty, happy families, and yummy/fun subjects, Amy enjoys running and fitness, along with baking and DIY crafty projects.
+When she’s not photographing pretty food, nature’s beauty, and happy families, Amy enjoys running and fitness, along with baking and DIY crafty projects.
 Her favorite pastime, however, is spending time with her husband David, their two sons, Lucas and Jacob, and their beloved dogs, Sampson and Sadie.